-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave the Galápagos, it will feel like home.

 Homestays - While in the Galápagos, you live in a private homestay with a family or señora and receive breakfast and dinner each day.
 During your time in Quito, lodging and all meals, excluding lunch on the weekends, are provided.

 Part of making you feel at home in the Galápagos Islands is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.